 Brittle, easily broken.
 Wood is hard, heavy, not flammable.

 Shallow, short, little tolerance for high winds which can uproot plant.
 Subject to

 'Fairchild' / 'Dwarf Barbados Cherry': Grows 2-3' high with weeping

 Attracts butterflies, birds.
 Host plant for caterpillars of several butterfly species.

 Toxic / Danger:

-Stinging hairs on leaf stems and young leaves may require gloves and long sleeves.
+Stinging hairs on leaf stems and young leaves.
+Gloves and long sleeves are

 Eating large quantities of fruit and seed may cause gastric upset in small children.